vadymmarkov/RetroProgress/README.md

 ## Credits

-This library was originally done at [Hyper](http://hyper.no), a digital communications agency with a passion for good code and delightful user experiences https://github.com/hyperoslo.
+This library was originally done at [Hyper](http://hyper.no), a digital communications agency with a passion for [good code](https://github.com/hyperoslo) and delightful user experiences.

 ## Contributing